Blue Elf cup

 Myco Colour

 It is no secret that the textile industry is among one of the most polluting industries in the world.
-Furthermore, textile finishing methods – including colouring – are estimated to be responsible for one fifth of industrial water pollution.
-It is the harsh chemicals, the heavy metals, the large amounts of water that need to be used and the unregulated wastewater disposal that is creating this problem.
+Furthermore, textile finishing methods – including colouring – are estimated to be responsible for one-fifth of industrial water pollution.
+It is the harsh chemicals, the heavy metals, the large amounts of water that need to be used and the unregulated wastewater disposal which creates this problem.

 But what if there is a way to achieve colour by nurturing nature instead of destroying it?

 The project started with a brightly coloured blue-green piece of wood found on a forest floor.
-The bit of wood had been coloured by mushroom called Blue elf cup that is surprisingly common in UK forests and its use in woodwork goes back for centuries.
+The bit of wood had been coloured by a mushroom called Blue Elf Cup that is surprisingly common in UK forests and has been used as a decorative feature in woodwork for centuries.

-This fungus can release a turquoise pigment into the object it is growing on- a property that holds a promise to completely eliminate the use of all chemicals in the textile dyeing process.
-When growing colouring fungi directly on materials, only two components are needed: simple nutrients as a food source and fungi.
-Blue-green pigment produced by the mushroom has shown equal colourfastness measurements to commercial dyes allowing to imagine future where fabric is coloured solely by living organisms.
+This fungus can release a turquoise pigment into the object it is growing on – a property that holds the promise to completely eliminate the use of chemicals in the textile dyeing process.
+When growing and colouring fungi directly onto materials, only two components are needed: simple nutrients as a food source and fungi.
+The blue-green pigment produced by the mushroom has shown equal colourfastness measurements to commercial dyes allowing us to imagine a future where fabric is coloured solely by living organisms.

 Ingredients